 Overview of the Phone Interview Process

-The interviewer will ask questions that will be used to complete your application for life insurance.
 Your privacy is important.
 All of the information you provide will be kept confidential and will be used only for consideration of the insurance coverage for which you apply.

 All of the information you provide will be kept confidential and will be used only for consideration of the insurance coverage for which you apply.